Choose an Appropriate Location for Deployment (Windows Forms)

 If the end-user network has a Terminal Server, you can install your Windows Forms application on it.
 For instance, it can be a server running Microsoft Windows Server 2008.
 The server should have the Terminal Services role installed.
 The following image illustrates the MySolution application running in a remote desktop session.

 This method does not require you to deploy the application to each End-User Workstation.
 End-users can use the application from any workstation.
 The only two requirements are the capability to run a remote desktop client and network access to the Terminal Server where the application is deployed.
 Hardware requirements for End-User Workstations are very low - so-called “thin clients” (diskless workstations which boot from the network), inexpensive netbooks or nettops can be used.
-End-users can use the application remotely via the Internet - just like the ASP.NET Web Forms version of the application.
+End-users can use the application remotely via the Internet.
 Software requirements are also more liberal - every operating system (OS) which has a remote desktop client can be used - GNU/Linux, MacOS, etc. The following image illustrates the MySolution application running in a remote desktop session launched at a non-Windows workstation.

 However, there are certain drawbacks associated with this method.
 First, if the Terminal Server fails, all users will lose access to the application.
 Second, the Terminal Server hardware requirements are also significant.
 Additionally, the Terminal Server must have a sufficient number of terminal server client licenses.